fbpx

 The time for waiting is over.
 I dip my hands in on one side, he skilfully turns the boat.
 One hand in the Rio Negro, one in the Solimōes.
 One warm, one cool.
 Just in this moment.
 Just for these three point seven miles.
 And then it’s time for the two to mix together, to power into the Amazon and power on to the shore.

-Perhaps one day, this is how we’ll see the year 2020.
+Perhaps one day, this is how we’ll see our present.
 The old, the new, running alongside, so visibly different, so unexpected and strange.

 And then, our time will mix and flow together again to power on into the future.